Safety Award Achievements:

 HOW DOES OPERATION LIFESAVER WORK?

-Operation Lifesaver’s trained and certified speakers provides free safety presentations for people of all professions and age groups to help them make safe decisions around tracks and trains.
-Jerry Conoboy, Director of Police and Risk Management for the Belt Railway Co. of Chicago has established an Operation Lifesaver team consisting of presenters Young Lee, Joe Chacon, Jerry Conoboy and John Lucio.
-They utilize educational brochures, videos, and coloring books for children to convey Operation Lifesaver’s message of safety and to reduce risk taking behavior.
+Operation Lifesaver’s trained and certified speakers provide free safety presentations for people of all professions and age groups to help them make safe decisions around tracks and trains.
+The Belt Railway Company of Chicago has established an Operation Lifesaver team dedicated to promoting rail safety throughout the communities it serves.
+Team members utilize educational brochures, videos, and coloring books for children to convey Operation Lifesaver’s message of safety and help reduce risk-taking behavior around railroad tracks and trains.

 HOW CAN I GET MORE INFORMATION ABOUT OPERATION LIFESAVER AND RAIL SAFETY?